 Before we move on remember these tips:

 Your desk, shelves, and storage should serve you, not the other way around.
 Consider your workflow and what items you need at your fingertips before investing in furniture, and then look for pieces that are both beautiful and functional.
-Home office furniture should complement other rooms in your house instead of screaming "soulless cubicle."
+Home office furniture should complement other rooms in your home instead of screaming soulless cubicle.
 In your home office with traditional décor, include warm wood and soft, comfy chairs or a loveseat that are ideal if you have the space.

 Don’t forget to use (or purchase) a chair that is comfortable and will support you, your arms and your hands and wrists.
 Again, this is imperative to cut down on the strain on your body if you’re sitting at your desk for hours on end.

 There are many ergonomically efficient chairs out there so do your research.
 If you won’t be spending a lot of time at the desk go for cushy and inviting.